 The Index evaluates a variety of regulatory restrictions that typically are imposed on investment.
-Points, as indicated below, are deducted from the ideal score of 100 for each of the restrictions found in a country's investment regime.
+Points, as indicated below, are deducted from the ideal score of 100 for each of the restrictions in a country's investment regime.
 It is not necessary for a government to impose all of the listed restrictions at the maximum level to eliminate investment freedom.
-The few governments that impose so many restrictions that they total more than 100 points in deductions have had their scores set at zero.
+The scores for the few governments that impose so many restrictions that they total more than 100 points in deductions are set at zero.